from 562€

 Typical day

-FEEDING – These animals are fed based on the species and time of year.
-Animals like the crocodiles are fed two times a week with things such as chicken or duck while monkeys are fed daily with fruits.
+Feeding – These animals are fed based on the species and time of year.
+For instance, the crocodiles are fed two times a week with things like chicken or duck, while monkeys are fed daily with fruits.
 You will be able to cut and prepare meals based on the species you are working with and learn about the types of food that are best.

-ENRICHMENT – Many of these animals are endangered and have come from the loss of their native habitat or poor treatment in the black market.
-Their displacement often leaves these animals irritable and at times depressed causing for them to have poor eating habits or behaviour.
-Your time interacting with them and coaching them on things such as eating or interacting with other animals is imperative!
-Over time these animals may just learn to trust you and in turn you could find one of those pretty Parakeets on your forearm.
+Enrichment – Many of these animals are endangered and have come from the loss of their native habitat or poor treatment in the black market.
+Their displacement often leaves these animals irritable and at times depressed, causing them to have poor eating habits or behaviour.
+Your time interacting with them and coaching them on things such as eating, foraging, play or social interaction with other animals is imperative.
+Over time these animals may just learn to trust you and in turn, you could find one of those pretty Parakeets on your forearm.

-ENCLOSURE CLEANING – These enclosures are made for each animal based on the feedback of the veterinarian during the first assessment.
-You may find the enclosures to be small, but some animals being irritable find it more comfortable to be in smaller spaces and over time the enclosures will be expanded and eventually they will be released back into the wild.
-The crocodiles tend to need the brush cleared back to keep them from being confined to one area so an example of this upkeep would be while the staff keep the crocodile occupied you are able to cut the brush back.
-In the bird enclosures the branches and chains may need to be replaced and cleaned as they begin to rot, if you are comfortable they will let you clean and make repairs in the enclosure with these beauties flying all around you!
+Enclosure Cleaning – These enclosures are made for each animal based on the feedback of the veterinarian during the first assessment.
+You may find the enclosures to be small, but some animals, who are irritable, find it more comfortable to be in smaller spaces.
+Over time the enclosures will be expanded and eventually, they will be released back into the wild.
+The crocodiles tend to need the brush cleared back to keep them from being confined to one area, so an example of this upkeep would be cutting the brush back, while the staff keep the crocodile occupied.
+In the bird enclosures, the branches and chains may need to be replaced and cleaned as they begin to rot.
+If you are comfortable, they will let you clean and make repairs in the enclosure with these beauties flying all around you!

-MAINTENANCE – The centre is a great place, but with limited funding it could do with some tender loving care!
+Maintenance – The rescue centre is a great place, but with limited funding, it could do with some tender loving care.
 Volunteers will be asked to help with creating a better atmosphere for the animals by clearing up the grounds.
-While you are doing a bit of upkeep this will include fixing the hinges on enclosure doors, relining the fencing, adding new gating on the enclosure, repairing the habit and or cleaning the grounds of rubbish and weeds.
+While you are doing a bit of upkeep this can include fixing the hinges on enclosure doors, relining the fencing, adding new gating on the enclosure, repairing the habitats, or cleaning the grounds of rubbish and weeds.
+Beach cleans are an integral part of keeping Bali’s coastlines pristine, you will be collecting and properly disposing of trash that litter Bali’s beaches and forests.

 Free-time activities